StonyBrook-Lin539-F17/main/README.md

 A Jupyter notebook is a mixture of text and Python code, which allows for a more interactive learning environment.
 There are multiple ways you can view the notebooks:

-1. Use Stony Brook's [Virtual SINC site](https://it.stonybrook.edu/services/virtual-sinc-site), which already has Jupyter installed (go to the Windows start menu, then *Program & Development*, then *Anaconda3 (64-bit)*).
+1. Use Stony Brook's [Virtual SINC site](https://it.stonybrook.edu/services/virtual-sinc-site), which already has Jupyter installed.
 1. Use our virtual machine image for VirtualBox, available at Stony Brook's [Softweb](https://softweb.cc.stonybrook.edu/).
-1. Install [Anaconda](https://www.continuum.io/downloads), a Python distro that also install Jupyter.
+1. Install [Anaconda](https://www.continuum.io/downloads), a Python distro that also installs Jupyter.
 1. If you already have a working Python setup, install Jupyter separately.
 1. If you can live without the interactive Python demonstrations, you can just read the notebooks directly on github.

+For all of them, you should use the supplied `start_jupyter.py` script to start the Jupyter server.
+Proceed as follows:

+1. Clone or download the git repository (green button at the top of the page).
+1. If you downloaded the repository as a zip archive, extract it.
+1. Run the `start_jupyter.py` script.
+    The Jupyter notebook server will start and open a new tab in your browser.
+1. Navigate to the notebook you want to read.
+    They are all in the notebooks folder.

 ### Prerequisites